Julia Obermeier: The Bundestag

 In the 2013 national Bundestag election the name of Julia Bartz from Mühldorf appeared at place 39 on the CSU list for Bavaria.
 As at the previous election, the CSU vote share entitled it to 45 seats.
 Bartz was comfortably elected.
 She is a member of the Bundestag Defence Committee and an alternate member of the Food and Agriculture Committee.
 She is a member of the Parliamentary Assembly of the Council of Europe.
 She is a deputy member of the NATO Parliamentary Assembly and of the Interparliamentary Conference for Joint Foreign and Security Policy and for Joint Security and Defence Policy.

 In 2015 the CDU/CSU Bundestag group conscripted her to the council of the foundation trust for the support of exceptional hardship cases in the Federal Army and former (East German) National People's Army.
 After heavy losses of the CDU/CSU in the 2017 election, she had to quit the parliament.

 Other activities

-Her own web page lists a large number of other memberships and activities, many of a quasi-political character.
+Her own web page lists numerous other memberships and activities, many of a quasi-political character.
 She has an episcopal mandate to investigate allegations of sexual abuse involving the catholic Military Ordinariate.
-In 2016 Cardinal Marx, the Archbishop of Munich and Freising, appointed he a member of the General Council of the Bavarian Catholic Academy for the ensuing four-year term.
+In 2016, Cardinal Marx, the Archbishop of Munich and Freising, appointed a member of the General Council of the Bavarian Catholic Academy for the ensuing four-year term.

 She is also actively involved in other organisations involving welfare and women.